Uldarenciy/CAP/README.md

 # CAP
 code for r_pi

-/n the first number in file names means number of the task
+The first number in file names means number of the task